awsdocs/aws-cloud9-user-guide/doc_source/tutorial-tour-ide-cli-step2.md

 1. Choose **File**, **Save**, and then save the file as `hello-cloud9.js`\.

-## Run your code<a name="w66aac11c15c25b5c13"></a>
+## Run your code<a name="w94aac11c16c25b5c13"></a>

 Next, you can run your code\.

-Depending on the programming language that you're using, there might be multiple ways in which you can run code\.
+Depending on the programming language that you're using, there might be multiple ways that you can run code\.
 This tutorial uses JavaScript, which you can run using a terminal window or a **Run Configuration** window\.

 **To run the code using a Run Configuration window**